 One of the nicest beaches within the city is Playa del Postiguet a small golden sand beach next to the old town.
 From this beach you can even see the Castillo de Santa Barbara.
 Playa del Postiguet can get pretty busy with locals, so, I recommend visiting before mid-day or after 4pm to avoid over-crowding.

 Alicante is also in a pefect location to escape into the countryside.
 For more info, check out this guide to the best day trips from Alicante

 Alicante could certainly be described as a city for foodies with fresh seafood paella and Iberico meat platters being the most popular and recommended meals in this city.
 Below are some of the best restaurants in the city:

 El Mercato Central - a huge covered market in the Alfonso el Sabio area of the city.
 Selling everything from fresh fruit and vegetables to fish and meat from the region.
 If you have a self-catering apartment or airbnb, El Mercato is the best place to get your food supplies.
 It's also an ideal place to interact with the locals.

 - if you're looking to splurge on fine dining with a fabulous view then, I highly recommend La Ereta, This restaurant enjoys a view of El Castillo, the dishes here are creative with a local twist.

 D'Tablas Alicante - a fun environment, here waiters bring large plates of tapas to your table every couple of minutes.
 You pick which plates take your fancy and then pay at the end.
 A cheap option very popular with locals.

 - again, very popular with locals the food here is fresh with most ingredients purchased at El Mercato that day.
 You definitely need to book this one in advance.

 A lot of visitors to Alicante chose to rent a car from the airport upon arrival.
 If you are comfortable driving on the right side of the road, then, I highly recommend driving in Alicante.
 The rental car prices are competitive (compare prices here

 If you decide not to rent a car, luckily, the city is very easy to walk around given that it is quite compact.
 There are also quite a lot of shaded streets to escape from the hot Spanish sun.

-ConclusionAlicante is a fantastic city with plenty to see and do - there's gorgeous beaches, historic sites and great restaurants.
+Alicante is a fantastic city with plenty to see and do - there's gorgeous beaches, historic sites and great restaurants.
 Conveniently, it is easily and cheaply accessible from most major airports in Europe.
 I hope I've given you some inspiration for your vacation to Alicante and Spain